📋 Table of Contents

 ChatGPT medical coach: how does it work?

-The new ChatGPT feature is presented as an ally to better understand your health.
-By uploading your medical documents (test results, hospital reports, etc.), the AI is supposed to provide you with clear and personalized explanations.
-No more deciphering technical terms or spending hours on Google: ChatGPT becomes your medical interpreter.
+The new ChatGPT Health feature is presented as an ally to better understand your well-being.
+By uploading your medical documents (test results, hospital reports, etc.), the AI is supposed to provide clear and personalized explanations, acting as an AI healthcare interpreter.
+No more deciphering technical terms or spending hours on Google: ChatGPT offers expert medical interpretation.
 The objective is simple: to make information accessible to everyone.
 Imagine: you receive your blood test results with abnormal values.
 Instead of panicking, you submit them to ChatGPT, which explains in simple terms what this means and what the next steps should be.
 It’s like having a personal doctor available 24/7.

 Confidentiality: the crux of the matter